Nicerova7/Numerical-analysis/README.md

 # Numerical-analysis
-Differents algorithms on python about numerical analysis - UNI
+Differents algorithms on python or R about numerical analysis - UNI

 Professor: Irla Mantilla